- London events

 to • Tate Modern The 'Red Star Over Russia' exhibition at the Tate Modern will explore the visual art of the early Soviet Union, up until 1953. to • City Hall The London Assembly will be grilling Sadiq Khan at Mayor's Question Time, in their monthly meeting at City Hall.

-Show all tours If you’re visiting London in February then try one of these sightseeing tours
+See all guided tours If you’re visiting London in February then try one of these sightseeing tours

 • Millennium Bridge This guided walk will take you along a small stretch of the Thames, to look at some of the river's best buildings. • The City This guided walk will take you around some of the streets and locations that Charles Dickens used within his novels.

-Show all classical All of the classical music, operas and ballets in London during February
+See all classical music All of the classical music, operas and ballets in London during February

 • Barbican Hall The London Symphony Orchestra will be performing some classical music by Brahms, Ravel and Franck at Barbican Hall. • Barbican Hall The London Symphony Orchestra will be performing some classical music by Grime, Prokofiev and Strauss at Barbican Hall.